istupakov/onnx-asr/README.md

 # Load the Parakeet TDT v3 model from Hugging Face (may take a few minutes)
 model = onnx_asr.load_model("nemo-parakeet-tdt-0.6b-v3")

-# Recognize speech and print result
+# Recognize speech and print the result
 result = model.recognize("test.wav")
 print(result)
 ```

 > [!WARNING]
-> The maximum audio length for most models is 20-30 seconds.
-For longer audio, [VAD](https://istupakov.github.io/onnx-asr/usage/#vad-voice-activity-detection) can be used.
+> The maximum audio length for most models is 20–30 seconds.
+For longer audio, use [VAD](https://istupakov.github.io/onnx-asr/usage/#vad-voice-activity-detection).

 For more examples, see the [Usage Guide](https://istupakov.github.io/onnx-asr/usage/).